KiOui/widgets/README.md

 ## Testimonial slider

 A customizable testimonial slider based on [swiperjs](https://swiperjs.com/).
 Enabling this widget will add a `Testimonials` post type within the Wordpress admin.
-This allows for easily editing testimonials by your anyone with admin access to your site (so your clients for example).
+This allows for easily editing testimonials by anyone with admin access to your site (so your clients for example).
 The `Testimonials` post type also has a registered category such that you can display one category of testimonials in one slider and another in another slider.